vuejs-fr/vue-test-utils/docs/fr/api/config.md

   'transition-group': TransitionGroupStub
 }`

+The stub stored in `config.stubs` is used by default.
 Stubs to use in components.
 These are overwritten by `stubs` passed in the mounting options.

 When passing `stubs` as an array in the mounting options, `config.stubs` are converted to an array, and will stub components with a basic component that returns `<!---->`.